mhdshuhaib001/mhdshuhaib001/README.md

 # 👋 Hey there!
 I'm Muhammed Shuhaib, a Self-Taught **MERN Stack Developer** 🚀

-Welcome to my space on the internet!
 I’m passionate about building dynamic, scalable, and efficient web applications using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
 I love turning ideas into reality by creating user-friendly interfaces and powerful backend systems.

 ---